Can You Put Vinyl Flooring Over Wood Floors? Learn the Secrets for a Flawless Transformation

 Checking The Condition Of The Wood Floors

 Before installing vinyl flooring over wood floors, it is crucial to assess the condition of the existing surface.
 This step ensures a long-lasting and durable installation.
 Carefully inspect the wood floors for any signs of damage, such as cracks, warping, or decay.
 These issues, if present, can compromise the structural integrity of the vinyl flooring.
+See our full wood flooring guide for a broader look at flooring types and installation basics.

 Cleaning The Wood Floors